south-lacrosse/wp-help/clubs.md

 ![Select A Pattern or Block](assets/img/block-select-pattern.png)

-Alternatively copy the content from another club by editing that club, click the 3 vertical dots in the top right hand corner, and under TOOLS you can "Copy all blocks".
-Then create the new club, and paste.
+Alternatively you can duplicate an existing club by going to the Clubs page, and when you hover the mouse over a club you will see a `Duplicate` option which will create a new Club with the same content.
+Note this won't copy the featured image (club logo).

 You might be tempted to modify an existing Private club instead of creating a new club, but you should never do this as you will lose the ability recreate that club, the historical revisions of the new club will include the old one, and if you have changed the page slug then WordPress will redirect any requests for the old club page to the new one.

-You can easily delete any unwanted blocks by using the Document Overview.
+You can easily delete any unwanted blocks by using the Document Overview (see below), and of course you can copy blocks from existing clubs.

 ![Document Overview](/assets/img/overview.png)